-Persons using firearms or other dangerous instruments for hunting or other recreational purposes must register and store them at the University Police Department (/offices/university-police-department/).
+Persons using firearms or other dangerous instruments for hunting or other recreational purposes must register and store them at the University Police Department.
 Pistols and revolvers will not be accepted for storage.
 They should not be brought to campus.

 270.10 POLICY ON LOITERING ON CAMPUS